rfgamaral/docker-gphotos-uploader/README.md

 _The following steps assume the container has been created and it's running.
 If not, please refer to the [create and start the container](#create-and-start-the-container) section above before continuing._

-1. Open the `/config/config.hsjon` file and set both the `ClientID` and `ClientSecret` options to the ones generated on the previous section and your the `jobs[0].account` option to the Google Account e-mail address where your photos should be uploaded to.
+1. Open the `/config/config.hsjon` file and set both the `ClientID` and `ClientSecret` options to the ones generated in the previous section and your the `jobs[0].account` option to the Google Account e-mail address where your photos should be uploaded to.
 2. Open your favorite terminal and run the following command to start the authentication process:

     ```
     docker exec -it gphotos-uploader run
     ```

-3. You should get an output similiar to this one:
+3. You should get an output similar to this one:

     ```
     2019/10/04 16:58:50 Token has not been retrieved from token store: failed retrieving token from keyring